 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can Correct a Bad Bite

 If you have a bad bite, the South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can provide a permanent solution.
 Our team has helped relieve many patients of discomfort, pain, and embarrassment from a bad bite.
-Call us today at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.